The electron in a hydrogen atom absorbs a photon, causing the ele... | Channels for Pearson+

 Multiple Choice

-The electron in a hydrogen atom absorbs a photon, causing the electron to jump from the state n = 2 to the state n = 8.
-The frequency of the absorbed photon was __________ x 10^14 Hz.
+The electron in a hydrogen atom absorbs a photon, causing the electron to jump from the state n = 2 to the state n = 6.
+What is the frequency of the absorbed photon in x 10^14 Hz?

 A